Last Updated on September 1, 2020

 But in a world where 35% – 56% of small businesses are involved in some type of litigation every year, insurance is something you can’t afford to ignore.
 However, that doesn’t make it any easier to understand.

 If you’re not sure what general liability insurance is or you’re wondering if you need it for your business, you’re not alone.
 But you are in the right place.
-In this article, I talk about what it covers, what it doesn’t cover, who should have it, and how much it costs.
+This article talks about what it covers, what it doesn’t cover, who should have it, and how much it costs.

 Let’s get started!